 The objective of the Public Housing Program is to house extremely low, very low, and low-income families in decent, safe, and sanitary housing.
 The Housing Authority of Gloucester County owns and manages such housing.
-The Public Housing Program is intended to promote an environment for such lower income families, which is conducive to healthful living and is based on nondiscrimination on the basis of race, color, national origin, age, sex, or disability, religion or familial status.
+The Public Housing Program is intended to promote an environment for such lower income families, which is conducive to healthful living and is based on nondiscrimination on the basis of race, color, national origin, age, sex (which shall include sexual orientation and gender identity), or disability, religion or familial status.